 - (a) On 18 October 2019, the Company announced that it has finalised a Farm-in & Joint Venture with Rockland Resources Pty Ltd ("Rockland") over the Company's 100% owned Pentland gold tenement located in North-east Queensland, approximately 100km west of Charters Towers.
 Under the terms of the Joint Venture, Rockland can earn up to 90% interest in the tenement by spending \$167,647 over 3.5 years.
-As at 30 June 2022, Rockland has earned 51% interest in the tenement. - (b) On 8 February 2021, the Company announced that it has executed a Sale and Purchase Agreement with Lake Chandler Minerals Pty Ltd for the sale of one 100% owned tenement (ML 77/22) for \$300,000.

-On 18 November 2021, the Company executed a binding Sales Agreement with Ballymore Resources Limited (ASX: BMR) for the sale of its remaining 49% interest in the Ravenswood Project in consideration for 2 million ordinary shares in BMR.
+As at 30 June 2023, Rockland has earned 51% interest in the tenement. - (b) On 18 November 2021, the Company executed a binding Sales Agreement with Ballymore Resources Limited (ASX: BMR) for the sale of its remaining 49% interest in the Ravenswood Project in consideration for 2 million ordinary shares in BMR (Refer Note 10a(i)).

 On 24 January 2022, the Company announced that it has completed the sale of its Cloncurry Copper Project to Fetch Metals Limited ("Fetch") for a consideration of \$3 million comprising \$1.5 million in cash and 15 million Fetch shares at an issue price of \$0.10 per share.
 The first payment of \$750,000 was received on the execution of the agreement and pursuant to the Deed of Settlement entered with Fetch, the balance was reduced to \$600,000 which was received on 23 September 2022.
-Fetch is looking to list on the ASX in the second half of 2022.
+Pursuant to the agreement with Fetch, in the event that Fetch is unable to list on the ASX on or before 30 September 2022, Fetch would buy back all the shares issued to the Company for a cash consideration of \$1.5 million ("Fetch Buyback") subject to its shareholders approval and upon successful transfer of titles.
+The Fetch Buyback was completed and \$1.5 million was received by the Company on 13 January 2023 (Refer Note 10a(ii)).